Snakebite Envenoming in Africa: Diagnostics, Treatment Gaps, and Emerging Medical Technologies

 3.1 Antivenom Therapy (Gold Standard)

-• High production costs
+• High production and procurement costs

 • Risk of adverse reactions